Last Updated on August 1, 2022 by Michael

 This is a great options.
 Typically, you can expect a rental company to take some time to assess how much to charge you—and it will always be much more than just the cost of repair.

 A member of the AutoSlash team recently ran over a piece of metal debris on a highway and was able to resolve the issue of a damaged tire for just $40 at the Hertz counter.
-Try purchasing a tire and having it installed at a local tire shop for 40 bucks.
+Try purchasing a tire and getting a local tire shop to install it for 40 bucks.

 Why You Pay Big for Small Damages on a Rental Car